ember-codemods/ember-memory-leaks-codemod/README.md

 A collection of codemod's for fixing memory leaks in Ember applications.

+Please refer [here](https://github.com/ember-best-practices/memory-leak-examples) to know more about memory leaks in Ember applications.

 ## Usage

 To run a specific codemod from this project, you would run the following: